-Hampton Roads consists of the cities Chesapeake, Hampton, Newport News, Norfolk, Portsmouth, Suffolk, and Virginia Beach.
-The region is a military hub with several facilities including Norfolk Navy Base, Oceania Naval Air Station, Little Creek Naval Amphibious Base, and Langley A.F.B.
+Hampton Roads consists of the cities Chesapeake, Hampton, Newport News, Norfolk, Portsmouth, Suffolk and Virginia Beach.
+The region is a military hub with several facilities including Norfolk Navy Base, Oceania Naval Air Station, Little Creek Naval Amphibious Base and Langley A.F.B.
 In addition southeast Virginia is home to a large shipbuilding industry with yards all along the branches of the Elizabeth River in both Norfolk and Portsmouth.
-The growing area sees commercial districts in downtown Norfolk and suburban Chesapeake and Virginia Beach.
-Older neighborhood areas can be found in downtown Newport News, Hampton, Norfolk, and Portsmouth.
-Suburban sprawl is the theme in southern and eastern Virginia Beach, Suffolk, and to an extreme extent Chesapeake.
+The metropolitan area sees commercial districts in Downtown Norfolk and suburban Chesapeake and Virginia Beach.
+Older neighborhood areas can be found around Downtown Newport News, Hampton, Norfolk and Portsmouth.
+Suburban tracts spread throughout southern and eastern Virginia Beach, Chesapeake and Suffolk.

 Hampton Roads Beltway

 First signed in 1997,3 the Hampton Roads Beltway was designated in an effort to ease motorist confusion on Interstate 64 in southern Hampton Roads.
 The beltway overlays all of Interstate 664 and I-64 from Exit 264 to Suffolk.
 Trailblazers for the beltway are generally paired with confirming markers along the respective mainline Interstates.